Decorating with green walls – with paint, pattern, or subtle accents

 Put green on the ceiling for a contemporary twist

-Make working from home a more inspiring experience by papering the home office in a whimsical, uplifting green wallpaper.
+Make working from home a more inspiring experience by papering a small home office with a whimsical, uplifting green wallpaper.
 Ceiling ideas like this are making a real splash in interiors at the moment.
-Here Lake August (opens in new tab)'s Nasturtium wallpaper makes a real statement and gives a cocooning effect when used on walls and across the fifth wall – the ceiling.
+Here Lake August's Nasturtium wallpaper makes a real statement as a ceiling wallpaper and gives a cocooning effect when used on walls and across the fifth wall – the ceiling.

 Frame a green wallpaper with a bold border